Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 We know that your job isn’t finished with doesn’t finish when the transfer is complete.

-ShareGate gives you all the tools you need to manage these changes with ease, giving you the ability to proactively uncover emerging vulnerabilities and errors so you can nip them in the bud.
-Some additional key strategies to consider in the post-migration phase include:
+ShareGate gives you the tools to manage change with ease, proactively spot issues, and fix them before they grow.
+Key strategies to consider in the post-migration phase include:

 Manage the risks of Copilot for M365: 4 ways to double down and be Copilot-ready